saifullahsajid/saifullahsajid/README.md

     <a href="https://apple.co/3UFmiJN" target="_blank">SwiftHub</a>: Learn, build, and share all things Swift!
   </li>
   <li>
-    <a href="https://apple.co/4eTfQGe" target="_blank">Scanner</a>: Scan your documents without any clutter, and share them anywhere!.
+    <a href="https://apple.co/4eTfQGe" target="_blank">Scanner</a>: Scan your documents without any clutter, and share them anywhere!..
   </li>
   <li>
-    <a href="https://apple.co/3BKzEOf" target="_blank">Expenses</a>: Manage your finances in the easiest way possible!.
+    <a href="https://apple.co/3BKzEOf" target="_blank">Expenses</a>: Manage your finances in the easiest way possible!..
   </li>
   <li>
-    <a href="https://apple.co/4fdoqQI" target="_blank">SocialCanvas</a>: Create attractive social media posts effortlessly!.
+    <a href="https://apple.co/4fdoqQI" target="_blank">SocialCanvas</a>: Create attractive social media posts effortlessly!..
   </li>
   <li>
-    <a href="testflight.apple.com/join/htqhdSyG" target="_blank">GitPeek</a>: Take a quick peek at your GitHub profile, track starred repos, and organize them for ideas & research—all in one place!.
+    <a href="testflight.apple.com/join/htqhdSyG" target="_blank">GitPeek</a>: Take a quick peek at your GitHub profile, track starred repos, and organize them for ideas & research—all in one place!..
   </li>
 </ul>